jwiddison/conference-notes/2018-10-26-react-conf.md

 ## SVG Illustrations as React Components - [Elizabet Oliveira](https://twitter.com/miuki_miu)

-SVGs are great.
-They're scalable.
-They're XML-y.
-The file sizes are WAY smaller than regular images.

 To import an SVG as a react component, this is one way to do it:

 ```js